Gallo homers twice, Judge goes deep again, Yanks top ChiSox

 Britton told Boone he should be removed from the closer’s role after blowing a ninth-inning lead Thursday.
 The left-hander has a 6.02 ERA in 15 2/3 innings.

-Boone expects to use RHP Jonathan Loaisiga and Green to close until LHP Aroldis Chapman (left elbow inflammation) returns.
+Boone expects to use Jonathan Loaisiga and Green to close until Aroldis Chapman (left elbow inflammation) returns.
+Chapman threw long toss Saturday.

 UP NEXT